 “I spent many, many hours at that place when I was younger,” Marty said.

 Every once in a while I hear a whisper or two about that store.
 After the store closed, some area collectors acquired and preserved the store’s signage.
 One supposedly even acquired the front door, and put it in the entrance to his own train room .
 Obviously the place had a following.
 Founded in 1928 by Eugene and Violet Johnston, most agree it was the closest thing St. Louis ever had to New York’s fabled Madison Hardware.
 Supposedly there were untold treasures in the basement, and the owner encouraged the rumors, but some express doubt that there was anything to the rumors.
 True or not, that sounds like good business to me.
 Give the place some mystique, and get people to come back to see if by chance any of those mysterious treasures ever made their way upstairs.

 I once worked just 8 blocks east of the store.
 I saw a reference to it in Louis H. Hertz’s 1954 book Making Your Model Railroad and realized that had to be really close to where I worked, so I sought it out.
 I failed.
 Looking at Google Street View (things are so much easier today!), there’s no indication left of the building’s long-ago occupants.
-It just looks like any other old but occupied storefront in a faded commercial district.
-The City of St. Louis has a less-flattering photo in its public records that show it boarded up and run down.
+It just looks like any other old, somewhat recently occupied storefront in a faded mixed-use inner city neighborhood.
+The City of St. Louis has a less-flattering photo in its public records that shows it boarded up and run down.
 It was probably in that state when I went looking for it, and with no visible street number and nothing else to go on, it’s easy to see why I didn’t find it then.

 Aside from the Post-Dispatch, Johnston’s also advertised in Railroad Model Craftsman at least until 1967.
 As far as I can tell, the store closed sometime in the late 1970s.
 The last ad I can find for it was in January 1977 in the St. Louis Post-Dispatch, promoting an after-Christmas sale.

 If you have memories of this store, I’d love to hear them and preserve them here.